noloader/cryptopp-android-mk/README.md

     ndk-build V=1 NDK_PROJECT_PATH="$PWD" NDK_APPLICATION_MK="$PWD/Application.mk"

 According to [NDK Build](http://developer.android.com/ndk/guides/ndk-build) you should set `NDK_DEBUG=1` for debug builds and `NDK_DEBUG=0` for release builds.
 You can also set `NDK_LOG=1` and `V=1` for verbose NDK builds which should help with diagnostics.

+## Crypto++ 8.2

+The current Andoid.mk is following Crypto++ Master, which is the upcoming Crypto++ 8.3.
+Due to NDK changes by the Android team the past scripts simply do not work.
+Too many things changed in the NDK and it broke our scripts.
+It took us a while to loop back to Andoid.mk and fix it for the current NDKs, which include NDK r19 and NDK r20.

+In Issue 1, [Test executable fails to build](https://github.com/noloader/cryptopp-android/issues/1), Logan Blevins pointed out he needed a release zip file and not Master due to policies and procedures.
+Blevins was absolutely correct, so we added a port of Android.mk for Crypto++ 8.2.

+The Android.mk for Crypto++ 8.2 is located in the `cryptopp8.2` subdirectory.
+The 8.2 subdirectory includes a script to download the latest `setenv-android.sh` and `GNUmakefile-cross` from Crypto++ Master.
+The script also copies `Android.mk` and `Application.mk` into the subdirectory.
+The script then patches relevant files.
+Finally the script builds Crypto++ 8.2 for the armeabi-v7a, arm64-v8a, x86, and x86_64 architectures.

 ## Collaboration
 We would like all maintainers to be collaborators on this repo.
 If you are a maintainer then please contact us so we can send you an invite.